 Foxton Locks is great for a relaxing, nostalgic day out.
 It's famous for two feats of engineering - the steepest and longest flight of locks in the country, and the remains of the inclined plane, which is a magnificent feat of Victorian Engineering.
-There are boards around the lock area providing visitors with information about the history of the site, as well as the Canal Museum where you can find out a bit more in-depth history (museum is now closed until 2021).
+There are boards around the lock area providing visitors with information about the history of the site, as well as the Canal Museum where you can find out a bit more in-depth history (museum is currently closed during lockdown).

 You can enjoy your visit exploring the lock area or explore a little more of the canal with the choice of several circular walks along the towpath and around the local fields and villages, then enjoy some refreshments with Foxton Locks Inn, Bridge 61 and the Top Lock Cottage Cafe all nearby.

 Fascinating Fact: Foxton is a series of 10 locks originally built in 1810 to link the north and south of England by canal.
 It raised boats a massive 75 feet and would take an hour for a cargo boat to pass through all ten locks.
 The inclined plane was built alongside the locks in 1900 and was able to lift a boat in 12 minutes, but was expensive to maintain and therefore only lasted 10 years.

 Irchester Country Park is a great place to go and get lost in the woods!
 There are some open meadows close the the lower car park area, but most of the park is woodland, which is great to get some shade on those sunny days, as well as give your dog the opportunity to practise some doggy parkour!